 Nearly half of working-age families in America haven't saved a single penny for retirement, according to the Economic Policy Institute.1

-Luckily, some whole life insurance policies come with the added benefit of "cash value."
+Luckily, some whole life policies come with the added benefit of "cash value."
 With each payment you make toward your policy, a portion of it gets set aside for the future.
 Left alone, it will continue to grow — and can help to supplement retirement savings.
-Similar to qualified retirement plans, cash value also comes with tax advantages, as the money accumulates on a tax-deferred basis.
+Cash value also comes with tax advantages, as the money accumulates on a tax-deferred basis.